 The provisioning boundary should include the area that the PUBLIC AGENCY assigns address points and road names under its own authority, plus any other areas that the PUBLIC AGENCY does not have such authority, but with which it has entered into an exclusive agreement to obtain this information for the 9-1-1 GIS database.
-Situations that may warrant a change to a provisioning boundary include (but are not limited to): municipal annexations, consolidation of
+Situations that may warrant a change to a provisioning boundary include (but are not limited to): municipal annexations, disannexations, consolidation of two or more municipalities, formation of new municipalities, changes in PSAP service areas, and changes in emergency responder service areas.

-- two or more municipalities, formation of new municipalities, changes in PSAP service areas, and changes in emergency responder service areas. - 2.
-Public Safety Answering Point (PSAP) boundary: The authoritative polygon data layer representing the geographic area within a provisioning boundary served by a single 9-1-1 call center (a PSAP), to which all emergency requests are initially routed. - 3.
+- 2. Public Safety Answering Point (PSAP) boundary: The authoritative polygon data layer representing the geographic area within a provisioning boundary served by a single 9-1-1 call center (a PSAP), to which all emergency requests are initially routed. - 3.
 Emergency Service Boundary (ESB): A polygon data layer that represents the geographic area of responsibility for emergency response providers within the geographic extent of the provisioning boundary.
-Each 9-1-1 GIS database includes, at a minimum, a law ESB layer, a fire ESB layer, and an EMS ESB layer. - 4.
+Each 9-1-1 GIS database includes, at a minimum, a law ESB layer, a fire ESB layer, and an Emergency Medical Services (EMS) ESB layer. - 4.
 Emergency Service Zone (ESZ): A polygon data layer representing the area within a provisioning boundary served by a unique combination of law, fire, and EMS responders.
 ESZs are optional for inclusion in the NG9-1-1 GIS database. - 5.
-Database Schema: Also known as Data Model, is the database structure with regard to field properties, including data type, field value constraints, etc. Converting one database schema to another involves field-matching (field-mapping) and other compatibility considerations - 6.
+Database Schema: Also known as Data Model, is the database structure with regard to field properties, including data type, field value constraints, etc. Converting one database schema to another involves field-matching (field-mapping) and other compatibility considerations. - 5.6.
+Geo-MSAG: A geospatially-based database that replaces the MSAG and is created and managed using a road centerline GIS dataset.
+A city or county must first transition from a traditional tabular MSAG to a Geo-MSAG before it can transition to NG9-1-1.
+In order to qualify to initiate the transition to a Geo-MSAG, a county must achieve at least 98% match between ALI to RCL records as described later in this document. - 6.7.
 Globally Unique IDs (GUIDs): A unique identifier that is assigned to each record (feature) in an PUBLIC AGENCY's 9-1-1 GIS database; a GUID uniquely identifies a feature both within the PUBLIC AGENCY's 9-1-1 GIS database provisioning boundary and across all 9-1-1 GIS databases.